mjmlab/protocols/squid-competitions.md

 1. For the [B] dilution, add 25 μl [A] to one of the microcentrifuge tubes prepared in Step 5.1.
 Vortex.
 1. For the [C] dilution, add 25 μl [B] to one of the microcentrifuge tubes prepared in Step 5.1.
 Vortex.
 1. Plate 50 μl of each dilution onto **LBS-Xgal agar**, 2 replicates per treatment.
-1. Incubate the plates at 25-28°C for **36-48 hours to allows blue color to develop in pVSV103 containing bacteria.**
+1. Incubate the plates at 25-28°C for **36-48 hours to allow blue color to develop in pVSV103 containing bacteria.
+If blue colonies are still hard to distinguish, placing plates at 4°C may help color develop further.**

 **Note: If using antibiotics to mark different strains, plate dilutions from squid onto LBS first.
 Then patch 100 colonies onto LBS and selective media.
 Some strains do not grow well on selective media when immediately coming from the squid.**